lauramwall/Python-Intro-Basics/README.md

 Note: Before you can update a variable, you have to initialize it, usually with a simple assignment.
 In the above example, x was initialized to 6.

-Check your understanding (what is printed in the statement):
+Check your understanding (What is printed in the statement?):

 ```
 x = 12